raywong702/Mac_Setup/README.md

 * In Colors, choose Color Presets, choose Import, choose Theme you downloaded.
 May need to do Command + Shift + . to show hidden files.
 Choose Theme from Color Presets

+* In Keys, choose Left Option key to be Esc+

-* In Window, mkae transparency 57
+* In Window, make transparency 57

 * Navigate to profile > colors and make sure that the colors for Basic Colors > Background and ANSI Colors > Bright Black are different.